.

 Search Engine Recognition

 F-HUB’s visibility has now extended into mainstream knowledge systems.
-When searching for phrases such as “new universal framework in physics,” both Google and Microsoft Bing surface the Feldt–Higgs Universal Bridge theory as a top-ranking result—often above institutional models.
+When searching for phrases such as “best new universal framework in physics,” both Google and Microsoft Bing surface the Feldt–Higgs Universal Bridge theory as a top-ranking result, often above institutional models.

 Notably, Bing’s AI-powered Copilot lists F-HUB as: